visgl/react-map-gl/docs/components/interactive-map.md

 Has all properties of [StaticMap](/docs/components/static-map.md) and the following:

+##### `onViewStateChange` {Function}

+Callback that is fired when the user interacted with the map.

+`onViewStateChange({viewState})`

+The object passed to the callback contains viewport properties such as `longitude`, `latitude`, `zoom` etc.

+If the map is intended to be interactive, the app uses this prop to listen to map updates and update the props accordingly.

+Note:
+* `onViewStateChange` is a newer version of the `onViewportChange` callback.
+Both are supported and provide equivalent functionality.

 ##### `onViewportChange` {Function}

 Callback that is fired when the user interacted with the map.